 That’s what it says: Hashem pokeach ivrim, Hashem malbish arumim, Hashem matir asurim.
 Hashem, Hashem, Hashem.
 Without Hashem, a man would be lying paralyzed in bed.
 There are so many people lying in bed, they can’t even move.
 They have to be turned over in order to diaper them in bed.
 But you’re not that way.
-You don’t have to be diapered by a colored woman.
 So you must remember that really, you ought to be that way.
-It’s only that Hakodosh Boruch Hu changed the situation and gave you the ability to walk and to take care of yourself.
+It’s only that Hakodosh Boruch Hu changed the situation and gave you the ability to walk and to take care of yourself!

 So forever and ever, in this blessed land, your function is to do one big thing, and that is to say Hallel always to Hashem.
 Hallelu Avdei Hashem!!
 You, the servants of Hashem, forever and ever that’s your job, to say Hallel to Hashem.

-But if they neglected that, if they weren’t avdei Hashem in this sense that I explained to you now; let’s say they kept the Torah, but they forgot to thank Hakodosh Boruch Hu for all that He gave them.
+But if you neglect that, if you aren’t avdei Hashem in this sense that I explained to you now; let’s say you keep the Torah, but you forget to thank Hakodosh Boruch Hu for all that He gave you.
 So then it says, תחת אשר לא עבדת את השם אלוקיך בשמחה ובטוב לבב מרוב כל.
-Ay-yai-yai! תחת, instead, אשר לא עבדת את השם – You weren’t avdei Hashem, בשמחה ובטוב לבב ומרוב כל – then they went into galus, where they didn’t have anything.
-And they look back, and now they reminded themselves what they were remiss in doing when they had everything.
+Ay-yai-yai! תחת, instead, אשר לא עבדת את השם – You weren’t avdei Hashem, בשמחה ובטוב לבב ומרוב כל – then you went into galus, where you didn’t have anything.
+And now you look back, and you’re reminded of what you were remiss in doing when you had everything.

-And so, when people are still young and still healthy, and you still have parnassa, and more or less things are going well, it’s our job to use the lesson of Succos, to be constantly aware that Hakodosh Boruch Hu is showering us with numberless gifts.
-And we have to say hallel all the time!
-Not only during the set times of tefillah – we must say hallel all day long.
+And so, when people are still young and still healthy, and you still have parnassa, and more or less things are going well, it’s your job to use the lesson of Sukkos, to be constantly aware that Hakodosh Boruch Hu is showering you with numberless gifts.
+And therefore we have to say hallel all the time!
+Not only during the set times of tefillah – we must say hallel all day long!